linuxgamingcentral/legion-go-tools-for-linux/README.md

 This script is very buggy and you will likely not be able to install everything you need (such as steam-patch).
 It was primarily made with ChimeraOS in mind but it *may* be compatible with other Arch-based distros.

+See my [post](https://linuxgamingcentral.com/posts/legion-go-tools-for-linux/) or the [Legion Go Tricks page](https://github.com/aarron-lee/legion-go-tricks) for more info.

 ## Install
 Download and run the script with: